 To be eligible, a family must fall within the Annual Income Eligibility Scale for the school year for which the family is applying for a scholarship.
 Each year, the scale changes slightly, as it is based on the National School Lunch Guidelines.

-* Adjusted Gross Income (AGI) reported on all tax returns filed by those who are counted as family members.
-Note: if depreciation is taken for property, automobiles, etc., it will be added back to the AGI.
+* Adjusted Gross Income (AGI) and tax refunds reported on all tax returns filed by those who are counted as family members.
+Note: if travel and meals are deducted or depreciation is taken for property, automobiles, etc., it will be added back to the AGI.

 * Any other household income not reported on the tax return, including but not limited to: